-Neighbourhood Plans have been introduced by government under the Localism Act 2011 to offer local people the opportunity to guide what happens in their neighbourhood.
+Neighbourhood Plans have been introduced by government under the Localism Act 2011 to offer local people the opportunity to guide what happens in their Neighbourhood.

 As such Neighbourhood Plans must comply with national legislation and policy and be in general conformity with existing strategic local planning policy.

-This means that the policies in the Plan must be in accordance with the National Planning Policy Framework (NPPF) and local planning policy in the adopted Telford & Wrekin Core Strategy (2007) and saved polices from the adopted Wrekin Local Plan (2000).
-In order to be up to date in the future it must be consistent with the polices in the emerging Telford & Wrekin Local Plan that will be adopted following Examination in Public.
+This means that the policies in the Plan must be in accordance with the National Planning Policy Framework (NPPF) and local planning policy in the adopted Telford & Wrekin Core Strategy (2007) and saved policies from the adopted Wrekin Local Plan (2000).
+In order to be up to date in the future it must be consistent with the policies in the emerging Telford & Wrekin Local Plan that will be adopted following Examination in Public and the current Development Plan Policies.